End-of-life management and recycling

-We partner with recycling organizations, join forces with collection schemes, and work with Microsoft stores and our supply chain partners to facilitate the return and end-of-life management process of devices, batteries, and packaging.
+We partner with recycling organizations, join forces with collection schemes, and work with our supply chain partners to facilitate the return and end-of-life management process of devices, batteries, and packaging.

 Microsoft has taken the following approach to comply with the European Union's Directive on Waste Electrical and Electronic Equipment (WEEE) (2002/96/EC, also called "WEEE Directive") and its Recast (Directive 2012/19/EU) for Microsoft covered electrical and electronic equipment ("EEE"):

-- Microsoft, where applicable, registers with national authorities in accordance with the requirements of each Member State and the EU for Microsoft products that are subject to the WEEE Directive and reports data to such Member States as required by the Directive.
+- Microsoft, where applicable, registers with national authorities in accordance with the requirements of each Member State and the EU and reports data to such Member States as required by the Directive.

-- Microsoft provides information to reuse centers, treatment, and recycling facilities regarding Microsoft EEE as required by each Member State and the WEEE Directive.
-For more information, please contact Microsoft.
+- Microsoft provides information to reuse centers, treatment, and recycling facilities as required by each Member State and the WEEE Directive.

 - Microsoft products are designed to promote recycling, reuse, and proper waste management.